fiduswriter/simple-datatables/API.md

 // will be 1 which will remove the second row in the data array datatable.rows.remove(firstRow.rowIndex);

-// CORRECT: firstRow.dataIndex will return 20 which is the
+// CORRECT: firstRow.dataset.index will return 20 which is the
-// correct position (21st row) in the data array datatable.rows.remove(firstRow.dataIndex);
+// correct position (21st row) in the data array datatable.rows.remove(parseInt(firstRow.dataset.index));

 ```